NCBI-Hackathons/EDirectCookbook/README.md

 ### Just copy and paste commands off the page.
 Modify the search strings to work for you!

-### If there are things you want to be able to do, but can't figure out how, put in an issue using the issues tab!
+### If there are things you want to be able to do with EDirect, but can't figure out how, put in an issue using the Issues tab!

 ### To install EDirect, follow the instructions here:  https://www.ncbi.nlm.nih.gov/books/NBK179288/